What Is Lyocell?

 All in all, we are loving on lycocell!

-Lucky for us, there are several trusted brands who only use Lenzing AG lyocell, or transparently share their sustainable sourcing practices with buyers.
-Be sure to check out some of our sustainable fashion garment guides for some of the best ones we’ve found so far.
+As mentioned, there are several trusted brands who only use Lenzing AG lyocell, or transparently share their sustainable sourcing practices with buyers.